 People living with HIV (HIV+) who have lipodystrophy can have both body shape changes and metabolic problems.
 Some treatments can help with certain lipodystrophy changes, but no existing treatment gets rid of all of them.

-This article looks at treatments for fat loss or lipoatrophy.
-See also Lipodystrophy Treatments Part I: Treatments for Fat Gain and Lipodystrophy Treatments Part III: Treatments for Metabolic Changes.
+This fact sheet looks at treatments for fat loss or lipoatrophy.
+For treatments for fat gain or matabolic changes, see our fact sheets on Lipodystrophy Treatments Part I: Treatments for Fat Gain and Lipodystrophy Treatments Part III: Treatments for Metabolic Changes.

-- For people who have developed lipoatrophy, switching from Zerit or Retrovir to the NRTIs Viread (tenofovir) or Ziagen (abacavir) may keep fat loss from getting worse.
+- For people who have developed lipoatrophy, switching from Zerit or Retrovir to newer NRTIs may keep fat loss from getting worse.
 Some studies show that people may even get back some fat under the skin after switching.
 However, this process may take a long time or it may be hard to see for those who have more severe cases of lipoatrophy.

 - People who have not developed lipoatrophy should avoid taking Zerit or Retrovir, if possible, to reduce the risk of developing the condition.

-While lipoatrophy can occur in the arms, legs, and butt, fat loss in the face can be the most difficult for HIV+ people.
+While lipoatrophy can occur in the arms, legs, and butt, fat loss in the face can be the most difficult for people living with HIV.
 This can make someone look older and sicker than they are and cause embarrassment and low self-esteem.
-Many people living with HIV also believe that facial fat loss marks them as HIV+ and increases the stigma they face.
+Many people living with HIV also believe that facial fat loss marks them as living with HIV and increases the stigma they face.

 There are a number of treatments available.
 They all involve having products injected or surgically implanted to fill out hollows in the face.
 This can restore facial fullness.
 Temporary and permanent fillers are available.
 Temporary fillers usually last from three to 12 months and usually require touch-ups.
 Permanent fillers provide long-lasting results, but generally cannot be removed if the outcome is not good.

-Many of these fillers have not been approved by the US Food and Drug Administration (FDA) for HIV-related lipodystrophy.
+Many of these fillers have not been approved by the FDA for HIV-related lipodystrophy.
+Some of them have been approved by the FDA for other conditions or purposes.
 If you are considering a treatment, get as much information as you can about the choices available to you.
 The long-term effects are unknown and results can be different from person to person.

 It is important to consult with a plastic surgeon or dermatologist experienced in treating HIV-related lipodystrophy.
 If you are planning on using a treatment, and especially if you plan to go outside of the US to get it, check with the product's manufacturer to make sure your provider has been properly trained to perform the procedure.

-On a positive note, in the US, Medicare pays for facial fillers (Sculptra and Radiesse, below) for HIV+ people on Medicare who experience symptoms of depression due to HIV-related facial lipoatrophy.
+On a positive note, in the US, Medicare pays for facial fillers (Sculptra and Radiesse, below) for people living with HIV on Medicare who experience symptoms of depression due to HIV-related facial lipoatrophy.
 This decision was made, in part, because studies showed that the fillers can improve self-image, ease symptoms of depression, and help people stick more closely to their HIV drug treatment schedules.

 - Sculptra: This is the first facial filler approved in the US for HIV-related lipoatrophy.
 It contains poly-L-lactic acid, a synthetic (made in a laboratory) product that has a long history of use in reconstructive surgery.
 Sculptra stimulates the body's production of collagen, which gives the face a fuller look.
 The treatment requires three to six sessions and a touch-up every year.
 Sculptra is injected directly into the skin and your provider will likely use some topical anesthetic (numbing agent) to decrease discomfort at the point of injection.
 The total cost depends on how many vials (small containers) of Sculptra you need and how many sessions it takes.
 It costs approximately $500 to $1000 per vial in the US.
 This cost does not include fees for anesthesia or the surgical facility.
 The manufacturer (Galderma in the US and Canada; formerly Valeant) has a patient assistance program (click here for more information).

-- Radiesse: This product is also FDA approved for facial lipoatrophy in HIV+ people.
+- Radiesse: This product is also FDA approved for facial lipoatrophy in people living with HIV.
 Radiesse contains synthetic calcium hydroxylapatite, a substance found in bones and teeth that stimulates the body's production of collagen.
 It is used for reconstructive surgery and dentistry, and has a good safety record.
-The total cost depends on how many vials (small containers) of Radiesse you need; Radiesse costs about $1000 per vial in the US.
+The total cost depends on how many vials (small containers) of Radiesse you need; Radiesse costs about $600 to $800 per vial in the US.
 This cost does not include fees for anesthesia or the surgical facility.
 The manufacturer has a patient assistance program (click here for more information).

-- Autologous fat transplant: This procedure, also called 'fat-grafting,' involves taking fat from one part of your body and injecting it into another part.
-Fat transplants are considered to be natural looking; however, fat can be difficult to find in HIV+ people with lipoatrophy.
+- Autologous fat transplant: This procedure, also called 'fat-grafting' or fat transfer, involves taking fat from one part of your body and injecting it into another part.
+Fat transplants are considered to be natural looking; however, fat can be difficult to find in people living with HIV with lipoatrophy.
 In addition, injected fat can sometimes become too large.
 Autologous fat transplants do not require FDA approval, but should be performed by a plastic surgeon with experience using this approach.
 These fat transplants cost several thousand dollars.